MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 # Tutorial: Build a [React web app](https://github.com/Yog9/SnapShot) with [VS Code](https://code.visualstudio.com/) and [npm](https://www.npmjs.com/) then import and host it with Cosmos

-Cosmos gives web developers maximum flexibility by enabling you to create and build applications outside of Cosmos, then import them into Cosmos to host and manage.
-In this tutorial I show how with the React web application "[SnapShot](https://github.com/Yog9/SnapShot)."
-I use Visual Studio Code with npm on a local development computer to download and build the source code, then import the build into Cosmos. :Here is what we will cover
+Cosmos enables web developers to create applications outside of Cosmos, then import them into Cosmos to host and manage.
+This tutorial shows you how with  Visual Studio Code and the sample React web application called "[SnapShot](https://github.com/Yog9/SnapShot)."

+Generally speaking, there are three parts to this tutorial:

 1. [Export a layout](#step-1-export-your-layout)
 2. [Build an example web app](#step-2-create-an-angular-web-app-and-build-it) using Visual Studio Code, React, and npm.